Check if you have sciatica

-Physiotherapy from the NHS may not be available everywhere and waiting times can be long.
+Physiotherapy is free of charge on the NHS throughout the UK, but waiting times can be long.
 You can also get it privately.

-Sciatica is due to something pressing or rubbing on the sciatic nerve.
+Sciatica happens when something presses or rubs on the sciatic nerve.

 - a slipped disc (the most common cause) – when a soft cushion of tissue between the bones in your spine pushes out